lawandothman/enigma/README.md

 # Enigma

-An interpreter built in Go for the Enigma programming language.
+An interpreter built in Rust for the Enigma programming language.

 The Enigma Programming Language has the following features: